rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

   - /rancher/v2.x/en/faq/cleaning-cluster-nodes/
   - /rancher/v2.x/en/admin-settings/removing-rancher/user-cluster-nodes/
 ---

+This section describes how to disconnect a node from a Rancher-launched Kubernetes cluster and remove all of the Kubernetes components from the node.
+This process allows you to use the node for other purposes.

 When you use Rancher to [launch nodes for a cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher), resources (containers/virtual network interfaces) and configuration items (certificates/configuration files) are created.

-When removing nodes from your Rancher launched Kubernetes cluster (provided that they are in `Active` state), those resources automatically cleaned, and the only action needed is to restart the node.
+When removing nodes from your Rancher launched Kubernetes cluster (provided that they are in `Active` state), those resources are automatically cleaned, and the only action needed is to restart the node.
 When a node has become unreachable and the automatic cleanup process cannot be used, we describe the steps that need to be executed before the node can be added to a cluster again.

 ## What Gets Removed?